…The reason for investing in the first place, right?

 - How much money in returns can the project make?
 See: Return on Investment

 - How long will it take to get my money back?
 See: Payback

 - What are my average annual returns?
 See: Rate of Return

 - What is the value of the production with and without the value of time?
 See: Net Present Value

 What This Means for Investors

-When evaluating the investment’s return potential, be sure to add in tax benefits, rate of return and investment life to get the full picture of how oil and gas investments can help diversify your portfolio.
+As you learn how to calculate ROI, be sure to add in tax benefits, rate of return, net present value and investment life to get the full picture of how oil and gas investments can benefit you.

-Sign up to view our vetted investments on the EnergyFunders platform.
+Sign up to view our vetted investments with top operators.